Staff brainstorming and planning begins.

 The Denver Art Museum's Hamilton Building will be open to the public throughout construction with special exhibitions selection of works from the museum's collections.
 Please visit the museum's exhibitions page for current information.

 Will the museum collections still be available to visitors, students, and scholars?

-Yes, many pieces from all of our permanent collections will continue to be on view in various exhibitions in the Hamilton Building during the Martin Building project renovation, including The Light Show and Treasures of British Art: The Berger Collection.
+Yes, many pieces from all of our permanent collections will continue to be on view in various exhibitions and galleries in the Hamilton Building during the Martin Building project renovation, including in the 19th Century in European and American Art and Shantell Martin: Words and Lines.

 Where are all the museum's artworks that aren't on view being stored?

 Select objects from each of the museum’s collections are on view in the Hamilton Building during construction.
 Some pieces will be safely stored during this time, while some artworks will be accessible to the public via collaborations.

 Where did the outdoor works of art go?

 Outdoor artworks in the museum’s collection adjacent to the construction work were deinstalled and safely stored for the duration of the construction.
 The DAM’s curatorial staff is developing plans for the installation of outdoor works as the project moves forward.

 When will the artworks in storage be on view again?